muratk3n/thirdwave/en/README.md

 ---

-How can I be sure it is 32 kbps?
-I checked them with `vnstat`.

----

-I have streaming URLs, listen to them through `mpv`.
-They are all 32 kbps, that is kilobit per second, one of the lowest xfer rates but still with good quality.

----

 That tactic wld work on a lot of people, not just the "uneducated" BTW.
 I see a lot of young ppl ignoring this part of politics, having a naive belief in people wisdom or power.
 Voters fall for spin, lies,